 As the nation began to enjoy new prosperity in the post-war era, Ben Bridge Jewelers set its sights on a bright future.
 In the 1950s, the company opened its first new store, managed by Ben’s son Bob.
 The new Bremerton store didn’t meet the family’s expectations, however, and was soon closed.
 A lesson learned, it would be some time before Ben Bridge gave serious consideration to expansion.

 Ben eventually turned over day-to-day operations to his sons, Bob and Herb.
 They revisited the idea of expanding and after managing the jewelry departments for J.C.
 Penney’s Seattle stores for a time to get the feel of operating satellite operations, they felt confident that they could successfully expand Ben Bridge into shopping malls without compromising their high standards.
 The Southcenter Mall store was the first of many to come.

 New stores continued to open throughout Washington State as well as in Oregon and California.
 In 1990, the company passed on to a third generation of Bridges, Ed and Jon.
-By now, there were 62 stores in 11 states.
+Today, there are 50 Ben Bridge stores and 35 Pandora units.